 Luxury cards come packed with travel credits and perks that help offset their high annual fees, and one of the most lauded among them is the flexible travel credit on the Chase Sapphire Reserve®.
-Reserve cardholders get a whopping $300 in statement credits every year that can be used for any travel purchase.
+For starters, Reserve cardholders get a whopping $300 in statement credits every year that can be used for any travel purchase.

 It is easy to see the value in such a huge number, but you can get even more out of it by understanding how it works and following a few key strategies.

 |Chase Sapphire Reserve|